tomomilove/tomomilove.github.io/blog.md

 permalink: /blog/
 month: October
 ---
+# 30 October
+## Performance review

+I had my performance review at work today, and it didn't go great, as usual.
+I was told that I "meet expectations", but this is actually not a very good rating.
+It's a weird kind of doublespeak -- you are actually expected receive at least the next rating up, which is "exceeds expectations" (and there are further ratings beyond that).

+I was told that I should work on more complicated and difficult things.
+I think my biggest problem is not knowing what to do.
+Most days I go into work not really sure what I should work on, struggling to find something to fill my time.
+I wish I could just be told what to work on, but that's not how things work here.

 # 29 October
 ## Trying tomatoes

-So my latest Blue Apron meal came with tomatoes, and I decided today is the day I am going to try to eat them.
+So my latest Blue Apron meal came with tomatoes, and I decided today is the day I am going to try to eat them!
 I decided I will do my best to like them, and to try to appreciate their flavor.

 ![Tomatoes](/images/blog_october/tomatoes.jpg)